HenriquesLab/SReD/README.md

 # SReD: Structural Repetition Detector Plugin for ImageJ and Fiji

 SReD (Structural Repetition Detector) is an ImageJ and Fiji plugin for analyzing structural repetition in microscopy images.
+It introduces a novel approach utilising a custom sampling scheme and correlation metrics to compute Repetition Maps.
+These maps highlight and quantify the degree of structural repetition present within images, providing valuable insights for image analysis and structural studies.

 ## Installation